 - mechanical failures, especially tires

-If you’ve been involved in an accident with a driver who was distracted or under the influence of alcohol or drugs, Florida’s “comparative negligence” law can influence the amount you may be entitled to receive in damages.
+If you or a loved one have been involved in an accident with a driver who was distracted or under the influence of alcohol or drugs, Florida’s “comparative negligence” law can influence the amount you may be entitled to receive in damages.
 Additional factors related to the accident’s cause can also affect how much you may receive in an accident claim award.

 Reasons To File A Car Accident Claim